Special elements in lattices of semigroup varieties: The lattice

-The problem of description of \textbf{Com}-modular semigroup varieties is open so far.
+The problem of description of $\mathbb{COM}$-modular commutative semigroup varieties is open so far.
 Here we provide some partial results concerning this problem.
 Note that these results are `commutative analogues' of Theorems~\ref{SEM cmod nec},~\ref{SEM cmod nil-nec} and~\ref{SEM cmod suf}.

-First of all, the following necessary condition for a commutative semigroup variety to be \textbf{Com}-modular is true.
+First of all, the following necessary condition for a commutative semigroup variety to be $\mathbb{COM}$-modular is true.